lepenghuang/lepenghuang.github.io/_pages/about.md

 Research Interests
 ======
 (1) Urban economic and financial analysis.
-(2) real estate markets and their integration.
+(2) Real estate markets and their integration.
 (3) Spatial matching of public service and population by location allocation and location choice, employing OR and game theory.
 (4) Win-win strategies in (sustainable) urban planning and development.
 ...